Maggiebj/Starbucks_Customer_Behavior_Study_Project/README.md

 Starbucks_Capstone_notebook.ipyn--The implementation code for the 3 tasks

+Algorithms and Techniques

+In task 2, we used DecisionTreeClassifier and RandomForestClassifier to build classification model and predict whether users who receive the offer would complete it.

+In task 3, we used user-user based collaborative filtering recommendation algorithm to find similar users to the user who would be recommended offers.
+We used Minmaxscaler to scale the profile numerical values in the same scale (0,1) and used Euclidean distance to calculate user-user distance and found the top n most similar users to the one we will make recommendation for.
+Then we found out the offers which have the maximum cumulated rewards completed by the top n most similar users and recommended these offers to the user.
+We removed offers the user did not influenced by according to history.

 # Results<a name="results"></a>
 We have successfully achieved the project goal by completed the 3 tasks.